 - Airtable - Database on steroids, with automation capabilities.
 I use this to categorize & collaborate on data.
 Generous free plan.
 You can even create sites using Airtable by connecting to Pory.io or Softr.io.

 - Gumroad - I use Gumroad to create, buy and sell digital products.
-There's a free plan, but I pay $10/month for the creator plan, which has lower fees (3.5% + $0.30 per sale).
+They take 10% on the sale.
 Gumroad helps handle consumer taxes, chargeback disputes, hosts & delivers digital product(s), and allows creators to build email workflows.